 If you want to pass data from subprogram a.neek to subprogram b.neek, schematically it looks like this:

 The screenshots above show subprogram a.neek and subprogram b.neek in a sequence.

 Let's take a closer look at this algorithm.
 To transfer data from program a.neek to subprogram b.neek, make sure that the last activity before the "Subprogram" activity in a.neek returns a result.
 These activities can be, for example, "Assign value to variable", "Read text file", "Read table", and other activities that return a value (text of file read, button name, etc.).
 Note that if the last activity in a.neek is an activity that does not return a result (e.g. "Delay"), no data will be transferred to the b.neek subprogram.

 In the b.neek subprogram itself, you must create an activity block in which you want to use the data transferred from the main program.
-To do this, select "Save the previous step result" option in required parameter of this activity.
+To do this, select the "Save the previous step result" option in the required parameter of this activity.
 The activity block itself must follow immediately from the "Start" block.
 In the picture above, in subprogram b.neek the data transferred from the external program a.neek is saved in a variable.
-Instead of a variable block you can substitute the desired activity, for example "Send email", in one of its parameters select the option "Save the previous step result".
+Instead of a variable block, you can substitute the desired activity, for example, "Send email", in one of its parameters select the option "Save the previous step result".